-Annual and half-yearly reports will be published in accordance with paragraph 12 above.
-Copies of the most recent annual and half-yearly long reports may be inspected at the registered office of the Manager and may be obtained, free of charge, from the Manager.
+Annual and half-yearly reports will be published in accordance with paragraph 11 above.
+Copies of the annual reports will be published and made available to investors.
+Copies of the most recent annual and half-yearly long reports may be inspected at the registered office of the Manager and may be obtained free of charge from the Manager.